immateriel/im_reader/README.md

 # im_reader

-**im_reader** is a mountable Ruby on Rails engine that provides an elegant in-browser EPUB reader.
+**im_reader** is a mountable Ruby on Rails engine that encapsulates the [`epub.js`](https://github.com/intity/epub-js) JavaScript library to provide an elegant in-browser EPUB reader.
+It integrates [`Semantic UI`](https://github.com/Semantic-Org/Semantic-UI) for the user interface styling, offering a modern and responsive reading experience.
-It’s designed to integrate seamlessly into your Rails application, allowing users to read `.epub` files hosted remotely, with a built-in table of contents, cover display, and customizable UI labels.
+Designed to fit seamlessly into any Rails application, it allows users to read `.epub` files hosted remotely, with a built-in table of contents, cover display, and customizable UI labels.

 ---